uf-mil/mil/docs/subjugator/lessons22.md

 ## Overall Process

+* **TEST BEFORE, A LOT.** - At least a semester prior to the summer of the competition, a testing schedule needs to be designed which involves pretty much testing biweekly in spring and weekly during the summer.
+Test first single tasks in the smaller and more accesible pools but also, test in a full course at least at a big pool such as Florida pool as much as possible when the single tasks have been mastered.
+As soon as you arrive to the competition, dedicate the first few tests to check the behavior of the sub in tasks that might have changed between Gainesville and the new pool.
+We made the mistake of not taking this too seriously.

 * **We need to implement an automated check system for all systems.** - For example, the battery system should report it's voltage and the thrusters should be verified to ensure that the proper thrusters spin when asked.
 Other examples include having